glassdfir/glassdfir.github.io/_posts/blog/2022-03-06-MDEAPIMFA.md

 Those are the rough strokes.
 Is it more complicated than that?
 Yes.
 I encourage everyone to RTFMs from Microsoft on spinning up a new M365.

 ## Getting an Auth Token
 To talk to the API, we will be leveraging the msal module to query Graph while changing the scope to Microsoft Defender for Endpoint's API.
-This is the product of a lot of trial and error BUT the benefit of this is to multifactor the
+This is the product of a lot of trial and error BUT the benefit of this is to multifactor the API so we can leverage the API via Jupyter Notebooks without having secret keys laying around everywhere.

 ```python